Twitter Can Store Deleted DMs For Years

 A Twitter spokesperson told TechCrunch that the company is currently “looking into this further to ensure we have considered the entire scope of the issue.”

-In other Twitter-related news, CEO Jack Dorsey, recently announced that the platform might offer a “clarification” feature instead of the highly requested edit button, according to a report from Mashable.
+In other Twitter-related news, CEO Jack Dorsey recently announced that the platform might offer a “clarification” feature instead of the highly requested edit button, according to a report from Mashable.